dafny-lang/dafny/docs/DafnyRef/UserGuide.md

   `-allocated:1` let functions depend on the allocation state, which is not sound in general.

-* `--relax-definite-assignment - control the rules governing definite assignment, the property that every variable is eventually assigned a value before it is used.
-  * if false (default), enforce definite-assignment for all non-yield-parameter variables and fields, regardless of their types
-  * if false and `--enforce-determinism` is true, then also performs checks in the compiler that no nondeterministic statements are used
-  * if true, enforce definite-assignment rules for compiled variables and fields whose types do not support auto-initialization and for ghost variables and fields whose type is possibly empty.

 * `-noAutoReq` - ignore `autoReq` attributes, and therefore do not automatically generate `requires` clauses.

 * `-autoReqPrint:<file>` - print the requires clauses that were
   automatically generated by `autoReq` to the given `<file>`.

-* `--disable-nonlinear-arithmetic` (was `-noNLarith`) - reduce
-  Z3's knowledge of non-linear arithmetic (the operators `*`, `/`, and `%`).
-Enabling this option will typically require more manual work to complete proofs (by explicitly applying lemmas about non-linear operators), but will also result in more predictable behavior, since Z3 can sometimes get stuck down an unproductive path while attempting to prove things about those operators.
-(This option will perhaps be replaced by `-arith` in the future.
-For now, it takes precedence over `-arith`.)

 * `-arith:<n>` - control how arithmetic is modeled during verification.
   This is an experimental switch, and its options may change.
 The value